stanlygomes/ComplianceBot/Vijay/data/compliance/time-off-and-attendance-policy.md

 This Time Off and Attendance Policy is subject to periodic review and updates as needed to ensure its effectiveness and compliance with current regulations.
 Employees will be notified of any changes to the policy and are expected to adhere to the updated guidelines.

-This Time Off and Attendance Policy serves as a guideline for employees of [Company Name] and outlines the company's expectations regarding punctuality, leave entitlements, and time-off procedures.
+This Time Off and Attendance Policy serves as a guideline for employees of Wolfgang and outlines the company's expectations regarding punctuality, leave entitlements, and time-off procedures.
 By adhering to this policy, employees contribute to a positive work environment and demonstrate their commitment to professional excellence.

-[Company Name] is committed to supporting its employees in achieving a healthy work-life balance and encourages open communication between employees and management to address any concerns or issues related to time off and attendance.
+Wolfgang is committed to supporting its employees in achieving a healthy work-life balance and encourages open communication between employees and management to address any concerns or issues related to time off and attendance.

 For any questions, clarifications, or feedback regarding this policy, employees are encouraged to contact the HR department or their manager for assistance.